serokell/blog-posts/edsl-michelson/article.md

 # Parsing typed eDSL

 Embedded DSL (or eDSL) is a popular technique for encoding your domain specific language into Haskell’s type system.
-One example of such DSL is Ivory -- eDSL for C code generation.
-Even more often it’s useful to implement your DSL as Haskell data type and interpret it right from Haskell.
+One example of such DSL is Ivory – eDSL for C code generation.
+Even more often it’s useful to implement your DSL as a Haskell data type and interpret it right from Haskell.

-Michelson is a smart contract language from tezos community.
+Michelson is a smart contract language from the Tezos community.
 Akin to Forth, Michelson contract is described by a sequence of instructions operating on a typed stack.
-Each instruction assumes stack of certain type as input and produces an output stack of determined type.
-For example, `PAIR` instruction presumes stack of type `a : b : s` and produces stack of type `pair a b : s` for any stack tail `s`.
+Each instruction assumes a stack of a certain type as input and produces an output stack of determined type.
+For example, the `PAIR` instruction presumes a stack of the type `a : b : s` and produces a stack of the type `pair a b : s` for any stack tail `s`.
 You can read more about Michelson instructions and typing in the [official documentation](http://tezos.gitlab.io/zeronet/whitedoc/michelson.html).

-In January 2019 in collaboration with Toquiville group of Tezos foundation Serokell started [Morley project](https://gitlab.com/morley-framework/morley/).
+In January 2019, in collaboration with Tocqueville Group of the Tezos foundation, Serokell started the [Morley project](https://gitlab.com/morley-framework/morley/).
-One of Morley’s goals is to implement a comprehensive framework for testing arbitrary Michelson contracts.
-This testing should support simple unit testing (when contract is fed with particular sets of input and output values) as well as more complex property-based testing.
+One of its goals was to implement a comprehensive framework for testing arbitrary Michelson contracts that should support simple unit testing (when a contract is fed with particular sets of input and output values) as well as more complex property-based testing.

 A small remark before we go forward.
-In this article we cover only a small subset of Michelson's instructions and consider only the core of Michelson's type system without taking annotations into account.
+In this article, we cover only a small subset of the Michelson's instructions and consider only the core of the Michelson's type system without taking annotations into account.
-Clearing up all these details is a tedious work we performed during work on [Morley framework](https://gitlab.com/morley-framework/morley/) and we welcome everybody to go and check the repository to see the implementation of [type check](https://gitlab.com/morley-framework/morley/blob/b09fac13839f19056bf3799e25eb9c8f210999e1/src/Michelson/TypeCheck/Instr.hs#L178) and [interpretation](https://gitlab.com/morley-framework/morley/blob/b09fac13839f19056bf3799e25eb9c8f210999e1/src/Michelson/Interpret.hs#L299) with all underlying details.
+Clearing up all these details was a complicated task we performed during our work on the [Morley framework](https://gitlab.com/morley-framework/morley/), and we welcome everybody to go and check the repository to see the implementation of a [type check](https://gitlab.com/morley-framework/morley/blob/b09fac13839f19056bf3799e25eb9c8f210999e1/src/Michelson/TypeCheck/Instr.hs#L178) and [interpretation](https://gitlab.com/morley-framework/morley/blob/b09fac13839f19056bf3799e25eb9c8f210999e1/src/Michelson/Interpret.hs#L299) with all underlying details.

-For Morley it was decided to use Haskell for implementation of Morley and as a first step we implemented Michelson language as a very simple AST data type:
+It was decided to use Haskell for the Morley implementation, and as a first step we developed the Michelson language as a very simple AST data type:

 ```haskell
 data T =